 Simmer and strain

-In a small pot, add the bruised ginger and lemongrass and pour the water over.
+In a small pot, add the bruised ginger and lemongrass and pour the cold water over.
 Cover and bring to a low simmer.
 Keep simmering for about 10 minutes (or longer for a stronger tea).

 Once done, strain your tea using a fine mesh colander or a French press.